Your Turn to Die -Death Game by Majority-: Manga

 A manga adapting the events in the game was published in Monthly Shōnen Ace on 26 March 2019.
 It was drawn by Tatsuya Ikegami.
 An English translation for the first volume was published by Yen Press, with translation by Jason Moses and lettering by Phil Christie.
 As of February 2022, there are three volumes available.

 A spin-off manga named Kimi yon ~dare mo shinanai kimigashine~ was released on 26 February 2021.
 It features 4-koma comics illustrated by Nankidai and Yusuke Higeoni, in an alternate universe where no one in the story dies.

 Novel

 A light novel written by Teshigahara Anemo and published by KADOKAWA was released on 27 February 2021.
 Production of the novel was overseen by Nankidai.
 The novel retells the events of the game from Joe's perspective.

 Reception

 Game

 The game has over 4,130,000 plays as of January 2022.

-Timothy Wu of Keengamer described the game as a "superb visual novel" with an "extremely strong cast of characters".

 Manga

 A review by Demelza from Anime UK News described the manga as "generic" and critiqued its character writing, giving it a 5/10.

 Two reviews from writers at RightStufAnime had conflicting viewpoints of the manga.
 Devlen enjoyed the art and found the concept "interesting", but was ultimately unsatisfied by the lack of stakes in the first volume.
 The second reviewer, Chris S. found the manga "underwhelming", stating that he had seen the concept done before in a better fashion.

 A review from Asian Movie Pulse calls the manga "a serviceable entry in the death game genre."
 The writer points out that the manga has a lot of potential, which has not quite been reached yet due to the manga being unfinished.
 He praises the art, stating that "Ikegami takes inspiration from the game while bringing his own sense of identity through his art".